Curtis R. Cowan – Fort Lauderdale Family Law Attorney

 Curtis R. Cowan – Board-Certified Marital and Family Lawyer

 Divorce is always detrimental to children.
 However, as parents, you have considerable power to minimize the impact.
 It’s not your decision to lead separate lives that is most harmful to your kids — it’s the bitter legal wrangling during divorce and inability to get along afterward that takes a toll.
 For your children’s sake, we encourage you to put emotions aside to strive for an out-of-court parenting agreement.

-We are Fort Lauderdale divorce and custody attorneys representing men and women of Broward County and South Palm Beach and are Florida Bar Board Certified marital and family lawyers, with over 29 years of legal experience, we can help you settle your child custody and parenting plan issues.
-Contact or call the Family Law Department of KO Lawyers at (954) 525-4100.
+Curtis R. Cowan, P.A. is a Fort Lauderdale divorce and custody attorney representing men and women of Broward County and South Palm Beach and is a Florida Bar Board Certified marital and family lawyer, with over 20 years of legal experience.
+Curtis R. Cowan can help you settle your child custody and parenting plan issues.
+Contact or call our law office today at (954) 953-2575.

 Parenting Plans and Timesharing

 Today Florida courts typically award what’s called shared parental responsibility involving:

 - A court-approved parenting plan that describes in detail how parents decide such issues as education, health care, and other legal considerations regarding the daily care and upbringing of their children.

 - A timesharing schedule (visitation) where each parent is granted reasonable and frequent time, that sets the number of overnights or weekends the child will spend with each parent, as well as schedules for pickup and drop-off, vacations, holidays, and summers, school activities, and so on.

 NOTE: In determining the parenting plan, the courts give great weight to which of you is more likely to foster in the child a loving, close relationship with the other parent.
 Sabotaging the child’s bond with the other parent or bad-mouthing the other parent in court, are the surest ways to compromise your position.